AvanzaBank/astrix/astrix-config/README.md

 // When property not present in any source it will fallback to default value assertFalse(fooProp.get());

-source2.set("foo", "true");
-// Property is updated in source 2 and propagated to fooProp assertTrue(fooProp.get());
+// When property is updated in source2 it is propagated to fooProp source2.set("foo", "true");
+assertTrue(fooProp.get());

+// When property is updated in source1 which takes precedence over source 2 it is
+// propagated to fooProp
 source1.set("foo", "false");
-// Property is updated in source 1 which takes precedence over source 2 assertTrue(fooProp.get());

-source1.set("foo", "bogus");
+assertTrue(fooProp.get());

-// Property is updated in source 1 to unparsable value, the value will not change in fooProp assertTrue(fooProp.get())
+// Property is updated in source1 to unparsable value, the value will not change in fooProp
+// Since unparsable values are ignored by the framework source1.set("foo", "bogus");
+assertTrue(fooProp.get())
 ```